What are Cervical Polyps?

 Preventing Cervical Polyps

 While cervical polyps do not grow back after being removed, women with prior cervical polyps are at higher risk of growing more polyps.
-Regular screening and Pap smears will help detect any polyps early.
+Regular health screening and Pap smears will help detect any polyps early.